 - Extra rehearsal support and guidance

-Bi-annually JMS puts on a whole school musical.
-This truly is a whole school event, utilising all the skills and energies of every member of the Performing Arts Faculty along with the Visual Arts for set and costumes, and members of staff from all over the school in backstage help, orchestra playing, sound and lights.
-We normally involve 150+ students on and off stage and always perform to packed houses for four performances.
+Biannually JMS puts on a whole school musical.
+This truly is a whole school event, utilizing all the skills and energies of every member of the Performing Arts Faculty along with the Visual Arts for Set and costumes, and members of staff from all over the school in backstage help, orchestra playing, sound and lights.
+We normally assemble a very large cast and crew for on and off stage roles, a combination of students, staff and volunteers working together and always perform to packed houses during a week’s worth of shows.

 Director: Ben Harrison